 An Explanation of Our Financial Policy

-As doctors and staff, we are passionate about what we do, and feel that we have a calling to provide as many people as possible with the highest quality health care and customer service possible.
+As doctors and staff, we are passionate about what we do and feel that we have a calling to provide as many people as possible with the highest quality health care and customer service possible.
 Our office aims to be convenient to you with our central downtown, retail location in our ability to see you as a walk-in patient, usually within minimal waiting times.
-We feel this sets us far apart from other nearby clinics who are not able to accommodate same-day appointments or spend the amount of time and give the attention to detail that we strive to provide.
+We feel this sets us far apart from other nearby clinics that are not able to accommodate same-day appointments or spend the amount of time and give the attention to detail that we strive to provide.
 We have prepared this information to answer questions you or your family members may have about the rationale for our financial policies.
 If, after reading this, you still have questions, feel free to speak with our staff.

-What Does “Out- of- Network” Mean?
+What Does “Out-of-Network” Mean?

 If you have insurance, you often have a choice in who you select to see for your medical care.
-If you select to see someone “In-Network” it means that you pay a co-pay, the doctor’s office submits a claim to your insurance, and the doctor gets paid an additional agreed upon amount directly from the insurance company with whom they have a contract.
+If you select to see someone “In-Network” it means that you pay a co-pay, the doctor’s office submits a claim to your insurance, and the doctor gets paid an additional agreed-upon amount directly from the insurance company with whom they have a contract.

 If you select somebody “Out-Of-Network”, then you are responsible for paying for that visit upfront, you submit the claim to your insurance provider and they send you a check for reimbursement.
 The amount they reimburse depends on your particular agreement, deductible, and plan, but the average is 70%.
-An example of how this works is illustrated below:

 Why We Do Not Accept Insurance Assignment